Committee for the Liberation of Ceuta and Melilla

 The Committee for the Liberation of Ceuta and Melilla (CLCM) was a Moroccan irredentist organisation focused on Spain's plazas de soberanía.
 It was based on the irredentist idea of Greater Morocco.

 History

 The Committee for the Liberation of Ceuta and Melilla was founded by members who defended the Greater Morocco irredentist idea.
 They wanted to carry it out as soon as possible through quick actions and media impact.
-Among the most famous actions of the committee were the robbery of the arm of the statue of Pedro de Estopiñán y Virués or the assault on Peñón de Vélez de la Gomera.
+Among the most famous actions of the committee were the robbery of the arm of the statue of Pedro de Estopiñán y Virués and the assault on Peñón de Vélez de la Gomera.

 Most of the actions were carried out at the border between Spain and Morocco in Melilla, where committee members assaulted several Spanish police personnel.
 Both its leader and several activists of the organization were fined by the Moroccan authorities for these incidents.

 Some members of the organization belonged to the Moroccan Liberal Party (MLP).